Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 matter of time until we see mobile browsers begin to provide access to this native functionality.
 Personally, I would like to see this API developed further.
-In its current form it is simply a delegator API to the camera and microphone application.
+In its current form it is simply a delegator API to the camera and microphone applications.
 We hand off application control and wait for a callback that has the list of media just captured.
 This is not good enough.
 How would a mobile web application compete with the many different native camera applications that exist with custom camera